martintrojer/martintrojer.github.com/content/post/2012-10-24-the-future-of-net-lies-in-mono-the-future-of-f-lies-in-monodevelop.md

 Take a look at [ThoughWorks latest Tech Radar](http://www.thoughtworks.com/articles/technology-radar-october-2012).
 F# distant relatives (as in fairly new [functional-first](http://skillsmatter.com/podcast/home/practical-fsharp/js-4400)  languages) Scala and Clojure are steaming ahead and have both reached "Adopt" status.
 F# is stuck in "assess" never-land.
 I don't see many signs of that changing anytime soon.

-Take a look at&nbsp;<a href="http://www.thoughtworks.com/articles/technology-radar-october-2012">ThoughWorks latest Tech Radar</a>.
-F# distant relatives (as in fairly new "<a href="http://skillsmatter.com/podcast/home/practical-fsharp/js-4400">functional-first</a>"  languages) Scala and Clojure are steaming ahead and have both reached "Adopt" status.
+Take a look at [ThoughWorks latest Tech Radar](http://www.thoughtworks.com/articles/technology-radar-october-2012).
+F# distant relatives (as in fairly new "[functional-first](http://skillsmatter.com/podcast/home/practical-fsharp/js-4400)"  languages) Scala and Clojure are steaming ahead and have both reached "Adopt" status.
 F# is stuck in "assess" never-land.
 I don't see many signs of that changing anytime soon.

 F# has limited credibility because of Microsoft.
 Even though [F# is actually open source](https://github.com/fsharp), it has a very small open source community.
 The development is completely driven from Microsoft, and there is very little "open source buzz" about it, typical for any Microsoft products.
 F# moves with the same slow cadence as Visual Studio, which is software terms are eons between releases.
 Any big and open F# frameworks are sorely lacking.
 Microsoft's completely r\*\*\*\*\*\*d (there, I said it) messaging regarding F# and .NET is also to blame.